wingify/readme-central/docs/Concepts/wip-rd-event-batching-copy.md

   * Event Batching tracks multiple events for a single user session, sending them together in a single request.
   * Events are queued and dispatched when a threshold is met in terms of the number of events or the time interval.
   * Batch processing helps optimise network usage and server load.

+## Configuring Event Batching

+To enable Event Batching, you need to configure batchEventData during the SDK initialization.
+This allows you to specify the parameters for how events should be batched and dispatched to VWO servers.